| Tools | 32 min read

 Example micro-flow you can copy: “Create project → auto-populate SERP research → accept AI-suggested outline and priority questions → export to Google Docs/WordPress → write and publish.”

-5. MarketMuse – Best for Topic Modeling And Authority
+3. MarketMuse — Best for Content Scoring and Authority Gap Analysis

 The platform provides page-level and domain-level topical authority signals and a comparative content relevance score.
 Run the competitor comparison and capture which subtopics top-ranked pages cover.
 Use those findings to create a brief QA checklist of missing or thin subtopics to add to the brief.